 Credit One vs. Milestone

-When you have bad credit, it can be very difficult to rebuild it.
-Past mistakes can follow you, and you may have to open a new account in order to start rebuilding your credit history.
-At the same time, there are very few companies that will offer new accounts to those with poor credit, without a security deposit.
+When you have bad credit, it can be very difficult to find credit options.
+Past mistakes can follow you, and you may have difficulty opening a new account.
+There are very few companies that will offer new accounts to those with poor credit, without a security deposit.

 Which card is right for you?

 Both of these cards have their own strengths and weaknesses.
-On one hand, the Credit One card can offer a lower standard interest rate, and has no penalty interest rate.
+On one hand, the Credit One Bank® Platinum Visa® for Rebuilding Credit can offer a lower standard interest rate, and has no penalty interest rate.
 Otherwise, those who apply for the Credit One card will have a wide variety of interest rates and annual fees they might be charged, depending on their credit.
 However, the Credit One card does offer modest rewards for spending while the Milestone card does not.

-The Milestone card has just one standard interest rate of 23.9% given to all applicants, regardless of their credit.
+The Milestone® Mastercard® – Less Than Perfect Credit Considered has just one standard interest rate of 24.90% given to all applicants, regardless of their credit.
 Milestone cardholders can also be assured they will have the opportunity to avoid interest charges by paying their balance in full, while Credit One customers may or may not receive a grace period.

-Nevertheless, these are both very similar products that can appeal to people with bad credit who want to rebuild their credit history without opening up a secured card account.
-Unlike the secured cards that are marketed to people with bad credit, both the Milestone and the Credit One Bank® Platinum Visa® are standard, unsecured cards that do not require payment of a refundable security deposit.
+Nevertheless, these are both very similar products that can appeal to people without perfect credit who want to open a new account that is not a secured card account.
+Unlike the secured cards that are marketed to people with bad credit, both the Milestone® Mastercard® – Less Than Perfect Credit Considered and the Credit One Bank® Platinum Visa® for Rebuilding Credit are standard, unsecured cards that do not require payment of a refundable security deposit.